 A museum for the “Naschkatze”!
 Wherever one may live on any of the five continents, it’s impossible to think of chocolate without thinking of Germany, for German chocolate sets the benchmark (“der Höhenfestpunkt”) for two very close, competent rivals, Swiss chocolate and Belgian chocolate.
 The difference is that German chocolate is simply better, not only because it is a product of efficient German commercial interests, but also because chocolate is a true German passion.
+Let’s look at the chocolate museum of Cologne.

 The Imhoff-Schokoladenmuseum – one of a kind!